ha-wk/GoFileStorage/README.md

 # Wobot File Storage API

- How to Run the Project
+ How anyone can run the Project?????

 1. Clone the repo:
 git clone https://github.com/ha-wk/WobotAIAssignment
-cd wobot-file-storage
+and then do cd wobot-file-storage

 2. Initialize the Go module:
 go mod init wobot-file-storage